SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 #### Creating a snapshot configuration from a file

-New entries can be added to the "Configuration snapshots" list, by clicking on "Add configuration snapshot".
-Then you will be redirected to the "Configuration repository".
+New configurations can be added to the "Configuration snapshots" list by clicking on "Add configuration snapshot".
+Then, you will be redirected to the "Configuration repository".
+All device configurations are kept in the "Configuration repository" which is located under the "Management" menu item.
 To add a new snapshot:

 - Enter "Name".
 - Enter "Description.
-- Write the "Device Type" which can be found in the device information tab of the target device.
+- Write the "Device Type" which can be found in the "Info" tab of the target device.
+For more info, see [here](/guides/users-guide/device-management/#info).
 - Add the "Configuration snapshot file" by clicking either "Upload" or "Choose file".
 - When ready, click "Save".